adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

     - Create the `registration/index.js` file under `actions` folder.

         > A sample file is provided in the `lab/admin-ui-sdk/registration` folder.

-    - Open the `registration/index.js` and update the `seatNumber` constant with your assigned seat.

 2. Create the ExtensionRegistration component